 - Broadcasters who need to park SNG vehicles will be given access to the open-sky car park at the media centre, located in the parking lot of the staff centre, approximately 180 meters from the edit booths and 380 meters from the stand-up positions.
-The parking will be cabled by NATO to the stand-up positions (the 25 external stand ups and the 8 internal stand ups with 1080i50 signal and BNC interface).
-The edit booths and media centre stand-up positions are not cabled to the satvan parking lot.
+The parking will be cabled by NATO to all stand-up positions with 1080i50 signal and BNC interface.
+The edit booths are not cabled to the Satellite van parking lot.
 Own cabling to the satellite vans is possible under conditions (see above section).
 Electricity supply system (power generator) will be in place; TV teams should bring their own electricity cables to connect themselves to the electric network.
 Prior notice of arrival and space needs must be made in writing here: email@example.com.

 - A fully equipped TV studio wired for live transmission is also available.
 Bookings can be made here: firstname.lastname@example.org.